oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_agent_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ManagementAgent resources in Oracle Cloud Infrastructure
 - Returns a list of Management Agents.
-If no explicit page size limit is specified, it will default to 5000.
+If no explicit page size limit is specified, it will default to 1000 when compartmentIdInSubtree is true and 5000 otherwise.
+The response is limited to maximum 1000 records when compartmentIdInSubtree is true.
 - If *management_agent_id* is specified, the details of a single ManagementAgent will be returned.